Copycat Panda Express Honey Walnut Shrimp

 • Lemon juice – Balances sweetness and adds brightness

-• Honey – Adds floral sweetness and helps sauce adhere
+• Honey – Adds floral sweetness and helps the sauce adhere

 • Mayonnaise – Provides richness and helps create proper sauce consistency